placeforyiming/vSLAM_lecture_14/README.md

 # vSLAM_lecture_14

-Code implementation of the book  https://github.com/gaoxiang12/slambook2 .
+Code of the book  https://github.com/gaoxiang12/slambook2 .
 I add the bash file to install required packages and skip some chapters that I'm currently not interested.

 Prepare the docker environment:
 ```